 Food stamps, federally known as the Supplemental Nutrition Assistance Program (SNAP), helps provide eligible people of all ages, backgrounds and zip codes with funds to purchase groceries.
 Due to federal regulations of the program, some adults known as Able-Bodied Adults Without Dependents (ABAWDs) now only can get food stamp benefits for three months during a three-year period, unless they meet specific exemptions or requirements.

 This federal “time limit” went into effect across Colorado on January 1, 2016, meaning those who did not meet the exemptions or requirements could have had their food stamp benefits discontinued as early as April 1, 2016.
-All food stamp recipients in Colorado who are affected by the “time limit” rule should have received written notice 45 days in advance from the Department of Human Services.

 Who is Impacted?